Emergency Dentist in Weston

 Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
 Therefore, abscesses are a serious condition that can damage tissue and surrounding teeth, with the infection possibly spreading to other parts of the body if left untreated.

-Because of the serious oral health and general health problems that can result from an abscess, see our Dentist in Weston as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
+Because of the serious oral health and general health problems that can result from an abscess, see our Emergency Dentist in Weston as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
 In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild salt water solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.

 Bleeding From Your Mouth